jmeade11/FEWD/Class 4/README.md

 ## Objectives

 Before next week, take some time to review everything we've learned in the last two weeks.
-If anything is still fuzzy, ask a question on Slack:
+If anything is still fuzzy, don't be shy: Ask a question on Slack!

 <ul>
   <li>Creating a basic HTML page boilerplate with the DOCTYPE, html, head, title and body tags.</li>